-The National Music Festival offers apprenticeships in all orchestral instruments, conducting, arts administration, concert production, piano repair, recording engineering and music library.
+The National Music Festival offers apprenticeships in all orchestral instruments, conducting, arts administration, concert production, piano technology, recording engineering and music library.
 Apprentices are selected via a competitive application process, and all accepted apprentices receive full tuition scholarships and housing.

 Please explore this section of the site for more information about the NMF experience and how to apply.